2024 High School Honor Band Festival

 Directors can use this student information to help gather the necessary information.

-Step 2: Results are provided to directors by January 11th.
+Step 2: Results will be provided to directors on Wednesday, January 17th.
 Students will be accepted based on recommendation of their director and the instrumentation needs of the ensemble.
+All students who are accepted to the Honor Band on this date ARE in the Honor Band event.

 Students/Directors must read these instructions for recording and submitting their audition before submitting.
 Then students should submit their audition video online using this link here.

-Audition materials for wind players are 2 major scales and a prepared piece.
-Percussionists must play 2 scales, 2 snare rudiments, and 3 minutes of a prepared piece.
-These videos are due by January 25th and results will be posted the day of the event at registration and emailed to the directors after the checked-in process.
-Band placement is based on these audition results.
-If no audition is submitted, the student can still attend, but will be chaired lower than those who do audition.
+Audition materials for wind players are 2 major scales and the required prepared piece which can be found here.
+Mallet percussion requirements TBD.
+Battery percussion requirements TBD.
+These videos are due by February 7th and results will be posted the day of the event at registration and emailed to the directors after the checked-in process.
+Band and chair placement is based on these audition results.
+If no audition is submitted, the student can still attend, but will be chaired lower than those who do submit a video audition.

 Christopher Schletter